asteyven/SET08103-base/units/unit05/unit05b.md

 ### Epics

-Epics represent the high-level user needs (remember our discussion on needs in [Lecutre 09](../lecture09)).
+Epics represent the high-level user needs (remember our discussion on needs in [Unit 5a](../unit05/unit05a.md)).
 Epics can be considered big stories, but are really more about themes, programmes, or initiatives of work.

 An epic has a collection of features, which are decomposed into user stories for delivery.
 Epics are therefore more strategic, not specific.
 The aim is to discuss features as part of an epic, with the detail flowing from this idea through user stories and finally to tasks.